Deep dive of Route Sharding in OpenShift 4

 type: public

-Now, and after the edition of the ingresscontroller default with the proper routeSelector, our route is only exposed by the ingresscontroller/router internal only:
+Now, after editing the default ingresscontroller with the proper routeSelector, our route is only exposed by the internal ingresscontroller/router:

 # oc describe route route django-psql-example -n test-sharding